Funding Sources

 Hunting Licenses, Holders, and Costs by Apportionment Year

-Follow the link view or download total unadjusted actual and total inflation adjusted of hunting licenses, holders, and costs by apportionment year visit the Hunting Data QuickSight page.
+View or download total unadjusted actual and total inflation adjusted of hunting or fishing licenses, holders, and costs by apportionment year visit the Data QuickSight page.
 Please note that the apportionment year is two years after states issued licenses, so costs and number of license holders for 2021 represent license sales that occurred in 2019.

 Fishing Licenses, Holders, and Costs by Apportionment Year

-Follow the link view or download total unadjusted actual and total inflation adjusted of fishing licenses, holders, and costs by apportionment year visit the License Data QuickSight page.
+View or download total unadjusted actual and total inflation adjusted of hunting or fishing licenses, holders, and costs by apportionment year visit the Data QuickSight page.
 Please note that the apportionment year is two years after states issued licenses, so costs and number of license holders for 2021 represent license sales that occurred in 2019.